A Million Little Pieces: Summary

 A badly tattered James wakes up on a commercial flight to Minneapolis, with injuries that he has no recollection of having sustained or of how he ended up on the plane.
 He is met by his brother at the airport, who takes him to a rehabilitation clinic.
 It is revealed that James is 23 years old, and has been an alcoholic for ten years, and a crack addict for three.
 He is also wanted by the police in three states on several charges.

-As he checks into the rehab clinic, he is forced to quit his substance abuse, a transition that later probably saves his life, whilst also an agonizing process.
+As he checks into the rehab clinic, he is forced to quit his substance abuse, a transition that later probably saves his life, while also an agonizing process.
 As part of this, he is forced to undergo a series of painful root canals, without any anesthesia because of possible negative reactions to the drugs.
 He copes with the pain by squeezing tennis balls until his nails crack.

 The book follows Frey through the painful experiences that lead up to his eventual release from the center, including his participation in the clinic's family program with his brother, despite his strong desire not to.
 Throughout the novel, Frey speaks of the "Fury" he is fighting, which he sees as the cause of his desire to drink alcohol and use other drugs.
 The "Fury" could be seen as the antagonist of the novel, because he believes that he will not be able to recover until he learns to ignore it or "kill" it.

 Frey meets many interesting people in the clinic, with whom he forms relationships and who play an important role in his life both during and after his time in the clinic.
 These people include a mafia boss who plays a vital role in his recovery (subject of Frey's subsequent book My Friend Leonard), and a female drug addict with whom he falls in love, despite strict rules forbidding contact between men and women at the clinic.
 James finally recovers and never relapses.